 - Rijksmuseum reopened in 2013 after 10 years of renovations and turned out splendid.
 It contains works of the great historical masters (Rembrandt, Vermeer etc) and more.
 It’s most crowded on Fri-Sat-Sun between 11am and 3pm, so try to avoid those times if you can.
 Don’t miss the lovely tea garden at the foot of the museum.
 You can also take pictures with the big iamsterdam letters there.

 And of course Anne Frank House is an important museum that I recommend visiting.
-TIP: get tickets in advance through the internet, that way you won’t need to queue.
-TIP 2: it’s open in the evenings.
-More about the queue, busiest times, ticket scalping, record numbers of visitors, and an excerpt of a documentary about visitors, here.
+TIP: you have to get tickets in advance through the internet.
+Even when tickets seem sold out for your dates, keep trying!
+New tickets will come out in small batches over time, sometimes even on the day of.
+An excerpt of a documentary about visitors, here.

 - If you can’t manage to visit Anne Frank House, the Verzetsmuseum / Dutch Resistance Museum is a very good alternative.
 Though very different, it tells you a lot about World War 2.
 It is very well set-up, and not as crowded.

 - Stadsarchief = City Archives – temporary exhibitions, for example about Van Gogh’s time in Amsterdam; 400 years canal belt (UNESCO World Heritage); 100 year old photos, etc. Plus loads and loads of black and white photos in their digital systems.